 Conservation status Vulnerable (VU)

-Originally in cultivation from a Frank Kingdon-Ward collection made in Tibet (now Xizang Province), what was seemingly the sole tree, at Exbury Gardens, Hampshire, UK, was lost some years ago, sometime between 1980 and 2012 (K. Rushforth pers. comm.
+Originally in cultivation from a Frank Kingdon-Ward collection made in Tibet (now Xizang Province, China), what was seemingly the sole tree, at Exbury Gardens, Hampshire, UK, was lost sometime between 1980 and 2012 (K. Rushforth pers. comm.
 2020).
 However, material has recently been re-introduced to UK cultivation, with plants present at the Sir Harold Hillier Gardens, Westonbirt Arboretum, and, once more, at Exbury.
 The Westonbirt plant, grafted on to A. platanoides, has grown vigorously since its planting in 2016 and has since been successfully repropagated.
 Its growth appears somewhat flimsy at first and it retains its leaves until late in the year, showing little autumn colour.